 The phenomenon of fossil fuel companies plying schoolchildren with their messages is decades old.
 The American Petroleum Institute was making the case for marketing to children as early as the 1940s, according to archives reviewed by the Center for Public Integrity.
 A survey of 10,000 Americans had indicated the industry’s reputation could use some rehabilitation, and a “well-directed program of public education” could help.
 To that end, API teamed up with DuPont and by 1954 had trained 600 oil industry workers to give a show-and-tell program called “The Magic Barrel” to schoolchildren.
 In 1972, General Motors published a booklet to counteract what its pollsters said were children’s “negative” attitudes toward auto companies.
 The booklet featured cartoon characters “Charlie Carbon Monoxide” and “Harry Hydrocarbon” (a “harmless demon”) who helped dispel fears that air pollution could lead to serious health hazards.
 By the next June, the company had distributed 2.1 million copies of the booklet, including to 62,000 elementary-school principals.

-In the midst of the 1970s oil crisis, Exxon’s public affairs department partnered with Walt Disney Educational Media Co. on comic books about energy conservation.
+In the midst of the 1970s oil crisis, Exxon’s public affairs department partnered with Walt Disney Educational Media Co. on comic books about energy conservation, as first reported by Amy Westervelt for the newsletter Heated.
 In one, Mickey Mouse and Goofy Explore Energy, the pair get in trouble when their car runs out of gas on a fishing trip.
 On their walk to the service station, they learn about supply and demand from a smiling nuclear symbol called “Enny, the spirit of energy!”
 Another comic book was included as an insert in a 1978 issue of the National Education Association’s journal, which reached 1 million teachers.

 Much more strident commentary on the crisis came from the petroleum company Amoco (later merged with BP).
 It produced a 26-minute film titled The Kingdom of Mocha, ostensibly to introduce students to economic concepts.
 In it, the primitive “Mochans,” led by a chief called “Big Daddy,” become dependent on an energy source—wood.
 When a war cuts off trade, Big Daddy responds by threatening to impose price controls or even to take over the wood industry, which viewers learn could prove calamitous.
 The parable—in addition to being flagrantly racist—executed a trenchant attack on 1970s-era U.S. energy policy.
 Amoco claimed that more than 20 million schoolchildren watched it.